AutoWebGLM: A Large Language Model-based Web Navigating Agent: Introduction

 \section{Introduction}

 The concept of autonomous digital agents as helpful assistants is an enticing prospect.
-Enhanced by LLMs' formidable comprehension and response capabilities~\cite{achiam2023gpt, touvron2023llama, touvron2023llama2, zeng2022glm, zhang2022opt, scao2022bloom}, we can envision various scenarios unimaginable before.
-For instance, an LLM-based agent could support a daily routine that summarizes the online news for us during breakfast.
-This integration of LLMs into everyday tasks heralds a significant shift in how we interact with technology, optimizing our efficiency and redefining the boundaries of machine-assisted productivity~\cite{xi2023rise, wang2023survey, liu2023agentbench}.
+Enhanced by LLMs' formidable comprehension and response capabilities~\cite{achiam2023gpt, touvron2023llama, touvron2023llama2, zeng2022glm, zhang2022opt, scao2022bloom}, we can envision various scenarios previously unimaginable.
+For instance, an LLM-based agent could support a daily routine that summarizes the online news from the open web for us.
+This integration of LLMs into everyday tasks heralds a significant shift in how we interact with machines, optimizing our efficiency and redefining the boundaries of machine-assisted productivity~\cite{xi2023rise, wang2023survey}.

+Tremendous efforts have been underway to construct auto web agents.
+One is AutoGPT, a popular open-source project that utilizes ChatGPT~\cite{chagpt} to integrate LLMs with predetermined tools such as web and local file browsing.
+Meanwhile, the development of agent-centric LLMs has gained significant momentum~\cite{yao2022react, press2022measuring, wang2023plan,hong2023cogagent}.
+Nevertheless, the majority of existing web agents are to date severely restricted in terms of practical applications, predominantly due to the following challenges:

-\begin{itemize}[leftmargin=*,itemsep=0pt,parsep=0.2em,topsep=0.2em,partopsep=0.0em] \item \textbf{Lack of Unified Action Space:} A universal and convenient action space covering all necessary task executions on browser across various websites is absent. \item \textbf{Lack of Webpage Simplification Method:} The diversity and complexity of webpages and their tendentious verbosity pose a significant challenge for LLMs to comprehend the content and carry out correct operations.
-Token length of content-rich webpages can usually reach 30k and over. \item \textbf{Lack of High-quality Training Trajectories:} There are limited high-quality trajectories for training a strong LLM-based web agent.
-Existing trained agents notably lack the capability for correct inference and self-checking on web tasks.
+\begin{itemize}[leftmargin=*,itemsep=0pt,parsep=0.2em,topsep=0.2em,partopsep=0.0em] \item A universal action space covering all necessary task executions across various websites is absent. \item The diversity and complexity of webpages and their tendentious verbosity pose a significant challenge for LLMs to comprehend the content and carry out correct operations accurately. \item Existing agents notably lack the capability for correct inference and self-checking on web tasks.
 Once caught in an erroneous loop, they struggle to rectify the issue promptly. \end{itemize}